 Following two years of restoration work, the Walled Garden re-opened in 2015.

 Covering a half-acre it offers a range of features/activities including: a sensory garden, and arbour area if you want to bring your own picnic, bandstand and a pond area teeming with wildlife.
-Currently the Walled Garden is closed but it is certainly an attraction to bear in mind for a future visit.

 The secluded and peaceful Westquarter Glen

 Near to Polmont and just a couple of miles from Falkirk you can find Westquarter.
 An enchanting place where you can wander on the paths next to the river and watch the abundance of wildlife.